seasonedcc/stoopy/README.md

 When true, Stoopy will display a loading animation instead of the form.
 For instance, if your onNext/onEnd functions perform http requests to save the data somewhere else, you should set `saving` to true when the request begins, and back to false when its done.

-### progressHandler
+### onProgress

 Ex: `({ currentStep, totalSteps }) => showProgress(currentStep, totalSteps)`

 A function to be called everytime progress changes.
-You can also directly provide an custom progress tracker to [layout](#layout) (see bellow), but if you need to take this info somewhere else, you use `progressHandler` prop.
+You can also directly provide an custom progress tracker to [layout](#layout) (see bellow), but if you need to take this info somewhere else, you use `onProgress` prop.

 ### layout